Avatar

 I am an Assistant Professor in the School of EECS at Washington State University (WSU).
 I lead the Cyber-Physical Systems Security Research Lab (CPS2RL).
 Before joining EECS@WSU, I held an Assistant Professor position in the School of Computing at Wichita State University from 2021-2022.
 I received my Ph.D. in Computer Science from the University of Illinois Urbana-Champaign (UIUC).
 My doctoral work focused on securing real-time systems, particularly integrating security as a first-class design principle in real-time schedulers.

-My research interests broadly in building trustworthy computer systems.
+My research interests are broadly in building trustworthy computer systems.
 Current research focus includes (a) security in real-time and cyber-physical systems, Internet-of-Things, and vehicular communication networks, (b) building predictable and trustworthy machine learning models, and (c) digital agriculture cybersecurity.
-My recent work has evaluated various security and resiliency aspects of broader cyber-physical domains, including security in traditional and learning-enabled real-time systems, misbehavior detection in vehicular communication networks, and software-defined networking (SDN) in safety-critical systems.
+My research has evaluated the security and resilience aspects of cyber-physical domains, including security in both traditional and learning-enabled real-time systems, detecting misbehavior in vehicular communication networks, and adapting software-defined networking (SDN) for safety-critical network resilience.

 See more on my curriculum vitae and research publications.